MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 You successfully modified the priority of your DLP policies.
 If both policies match the same content the action of the higher priority policy will be enforced.

-### Task 6 - Enable file monitoring in Microsoft Cloud App Security (MCAS)
+### Task 6 - Enable file monitoring in Microsoft Defender for Cloud Apps

-You want to use file policies in Microsoft Cloud App Security to protect files in your OneDrive for Business and SharePoint Online locations.
-Before you can create a file policy, you need to enable file monitoring so MCAS can scan files in your organization.
+You want to use file policies in Microsoft Defender for Cloud Apps to protect files in your OneDrive and SharePoint Online locations.
+Before you can create a file policy, you need to enable file monitoring so Microsoft Defender for Cloud Apps can scan files in your organization.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-2. In **Microsoft Edge**, navigate to **https://portal.cloudappsecurity.com** and log into the Cloud App Security Portal as **MOD Administrator**. admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+2. In **Microsoft Edge**, navigate to **https://portal.cloudappsecurity.com** and log into the Microsoft Defendger for Cloud Apps portal as **MOD Administrator**. admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 3. In the top-right corner, next to your profile information, select the **Settings** cogwheel and select **Settings** in the dropdown menu.